John Connor: Terminator 2: Judgment Day

-Later that night, Sarah breaks out and he and the Model 101 go to save Sarah, and the three escape.
-John teaches the Model 101 how to be like a human; teaching sayings like "hasta la vista, baby!"
+Later that night, Sarah puts an escape plan into action just as John and the Model 101 arrive to save her, and the three escape.
+John instructs the Model 101 on how to behave like a human being, teaching it sayings such as "Hasta la vista, baby!"
 He forms an emotional bond with the Terminator, coming to regard it as a father figure.
-John later helps with the destruction of Cyberdyne Systems to avert Skynet's creation by breaking into the safe with Skynet's creator, Miles Dyson, to retrieve the first Terminator's damaged arm and CPU, which Dyson was using to create new technology, unaware of what it would lead to.
+John later helps avert Skynet's creation and assists in the destruction of Cyberdyne Systems.
+With the help of Skynet's creator, Miles Dyson, he breaks into a safe to retrieve the first Terminator's damaged arm and CPU, which Dyson—unaware of what it would lead to—was using to create the new technology.
 After Cyberdyne is destroyed and the T-1000 is melted in a steel mill, John throws the remnants of the first Terminator into the molten steel.
-He begs the Terminator not to destroy itself as well, despite the Terminator's warning that allowing it to continue existing creates the risk to recreate Skynet at some future date.
+He begs the Terminator not to destroy itself as well, despite the Terminator's warning that allowing it to continue existing creates a risk of Skynet being recreated at some future date.
 John ultimately bids his friend farewell with a hug, and watches as the Terminator is lowered into molten steel.

-John is briefly seen at the film's beginning in a flash-forward as an adult played by Michael Edwards while Dalton Abbot (Linda Hamilton's real-life son) also played the character as a toddler in a dream sequence.
+In a flash-forward at the beginning of the film, John is briefly seen as an adult played by Michael Edwards.
+Dalton Abbot (Linda Hamilton's real-life son) portrays the character as a toddler in a dream sequence.
 An alternate ending takes place in 2027, in which John is a U.S. senator and father to a daughter in a world where Skynet was never able to start its war on humanity.